The Hymns and Carols of Christmas

 Editor's Note:

-In 1859, Rev. Young published a 16-page pamphlet titled Carols For Christmas Tide.
+In 1859, Rev. John Freeman Young published a 16-page pamphlet titled Carols for Christmas Tide.
 The first of the seven carols in this pamphlet was "Silent Night, Holy Night."
 The other six carols in this publication include: "Earth Today Rejoices," "Good Christian Men Rejoice," "Here Is Joy For Every Age," "Earthly Friends Will Change And Falter," "Royal Day That Chasest Gloom," and "Good King Wenceslas."
+This is the first known publication of Rev. Young's now famous translation.

 But although Young's name did not appear on the "Silent Night" page, it did appear on another.
 In addition to this hymn, Hollister reproduced four other hymns from Young's Hymns and Music For The Young: